nabilabd/monitorMP/Description.md

 2. Implementing parallel Dijkstra's algorithm with openMP, and comparing Dijkstra's against an alternative shortest-path algorithm

-## Graph Generation and Resource Analysis
+## Graph Generation and Discrete event simulation

 We are assuming that the machine network consists of sites which form a connected graph.
 The edges have lengths equal to Euclidean distance between the latitude-longitude coordinates.
 One partner generates